 If you want to do something very special for New Year’s 2019-20, this is it.
-The 4-night New Year’s Aurora Getaway takes place about 310km inside the Arctic circle around the village of Kilpisjärvi in Finnish Lapland.
+The 4-night (optional 7-night) New Year’s Aurora Getaway takes place about 310km inside the Arctic circle around the village of Kilpisjärvi in Finnish Lapland.
 We will have special light conditions as we will experience the polar night.
 This does not mean that it would be 24 hours darkness.
 For several hours, the sun will be close below the horizon, creating moody light.
 Once darkness sets, we will look into the skies for the ever-mesmerizing Aurora Borealis.
 With the moon being very small, it’s more likely to capture more colors and details of the Northern lights.

 The highlight will be New Year’s Eve.
 First we will celebrate in Finland, hopefully with a mix of fireworks and Northern lights.
 Soon after that we will head towards Norway.
 We enter another time-zone and have the chance to celebrate the New Year a second time.

 In case you would like to stay a full week, there is also the ‘Make-it-a-week’ -option to book three additional nights with aurora chasing.

 A maximum of six participants makes this an intimate New Year’s Aurora Getaway.
 Each person will have a lot of time for in-depth discussions regarding photos, camera settings, composation and anything else.